SAP-samples/teched2022-DA280/exercises/2_Connect_to_DWC/Readme.md

 <br>![](/exercises/2_Connect_to_DWC/images/03_Configuration.JPG)

 Finally, click on Create and you should receive a positive confirmation.
+Afterwards, you can move on to [Exercise 3 - Copy planning model and load data](exercises/3_Copy_Model_and_Import_Data/)